Cable Knit - Adding Exciting Dimensions To Your Projects!

 Follow the instruction for 4-sts cable pattern above except row 5.
 Change Row 5 to P5, slip 2 st onto cable needle and leave it at FRONT of work, K 2 from left needle, K2 from the cable needle.
 See pictures below;

-This image shows knitting st off left needle while skipping the 2 sts on the cable needle.
+This image shows cable needle holing 2 non working sts at front of work. | This image shows knitting st off left needle while skipping the 2 sts on the cable needle. |

 You'll have 2 right sts crossing over 2 left sts cable knit as and end result (see picture below).

 Here is an example of bobble cable headband I knitted.
-You can get this pattern atBobble Cable Headband
+You can get this pattern atBobble Cable Headband.

 Practice Exercise